eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 runnable program or application.
 Unlike a module archive, which may depend on other modules, an assembly does not have external dependencies, because the assembly archive itself includes all the program's dependencies.
+In some scenarios, an assembly is unnecessary, but many programs are ultimately packaged as an assembly for deployment or distribution.

 ### Module-level visibility and package descriptors